 In his description of the rule, Bengen acknowledged its shortcomings.
 Predicting the future is a fraught exercise to start.
 And when it involves people’s financial survival and comfort, the stakes are high.

 Financial advisors attack the rule as either not allowing retirees to withdraw enough money or suggesting withdrawals that are too high.

 The number of assumptions involved in executing the rule and the unknowns of the economy moving forward are two big issues.
-One assumption is that your portfolio comprises 60 percent stocks and 40 percent bonds.
-Changing that balance would affect the usefulness of the rule.
+A baseline assumption is that your portfolio comprises 50 percent stocks and 50 percent bonds, the optimal allocation if longevity is the only investment objective.

-Changing performances in the stock market can have a major impact on the return of a retirement portfolio.
+As implied above, changing performances in the stock market can have a major impact on the return of a retirement portfolio.
 Any significant downturn can throw off the rule, even at the baseline allocation of 50 percent.

 Others have noted that historically low interest rates signify that bonds are yielding much less than they have in the past.